rohan-patnaik/decensored-deepseekR1-for-vscode/README.md

 ---

-Enjoy the freedom of open-source AI directly in our code editor!
-Customize our personal AI assistant by downloading and integrating our favorite models with Ollama and Decensored DeepseekR1 for VSCode.
+Enjoy the freedom of decensored open-source AI directly in our code editor!

-For more information, troubleshooting tips, and contributions, please visit our repository and documentation.
+Customize our personal AI assistant by downloading and integrating your favorite models with 'Decensored DeepseekR1' for VSCode.

 ---